beastsaber/bsaber/README.md

 We are available for question, support and discussion on our (Discord server)[https://discord.gg/VJZHUbt].

 We would hate for you to spend valuable time on something that we end up not using.
-Here are some infos on how to increase the likelihood of us merging your changes:
+Here is some information on how to increase the likelihood of us merging your changes:

-- You can see the tasks that we decided to work and which are not worked on by anyone else as (approved, but non-assigned Issues)[https://github.com/beastsaber/bsaber/issues?q=is%3Aopen+is%3Aissue+label%3Aapproved+no%3Aassignee].
+- You can find tasks that are planned but not in active development as (approved, but non-assigned issues)[https://github.com/beastsaber/bsaber/issues?q=is%3Aopen+is%3Aissue+label%3Aapproved+no%3Aassignee].
 Do watch the labels!

 - If you are unsure if you can work on a task or what it entails: Do contact us.
 Either comment on the issue or drop by on the Discord.
-We are for most questions and any doubt on your part!
+We are happy to answer your questions and concerns.

-- Make us aware, that you'd like to work on the issue.
+- Make us aware that you'd like to work on the issue.
 We'll assign it to you and avoid the work being done twice!

 ## Making a Pull Request?

 When you are about to make a pull request please check that the linter throws no error and do run it if you haven't.
-Also, check whether the preview - that will be created with a pull request - is rendered properly.
+Also, check whether the preview - which will be created with a pull request - is rendered properly.

 We will see your PR - feel free to poke us if it has gone unreviewed for more than a week though!